spham395/05-Python-Programming/02_Data_Types/lab2a.md

 ## Lab 2A

 Using the Python interpreter: find the type of the following variables.
-Feel free to experiement with other variables and such.
+Feel free to experiment with other variables and such.

 **Type of:​**